theianjones/blog/content/xstate-saves-our-bacon.md

 - quantity: 1
 - purchase: null

-As you can see `sellable`, `purchaseHeaders`, and `upgradeFromSellable` are all passed in from a closure above.
+As you can see `sellable` and `purchaseHeaders` are all passed in from a closure above.
 Heres what the basic state machine with no transitions looks like:

 ```js
 const createCommerceMachine = ({